yanglum/metaseg_gui/README.md

 Rajkumar, U. et al. ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA. iScience.
 21, 428-435.
 (2019)

 ## use:
-place metaseg_GUI.py into the ecSeg directory containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs
+place metaseg_GUI.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs

 # Helpful information